tciuro/NanoStore/README.md

     [nanoStore saveStoreAndReturnError:nil];

 ### Note
 	If you set the saveInterval value to anything other one, keep in mind that some objects may still be left unsaved after being added or modified.
 To make sure they're saved properly, call:

 	- (BOOL)saveStoreAndReturnError:(out NSError **)outError .

 	Choosing a good saveInterval value is more art than science.
-While testing NanoStore using a medium-sized dictionary (iTunes' MP3 dictionary) setting saveInterval to 1000 resulted in the best performance.
+While testing NanoStore using a medium-sized dictionary (iTunes'
+	MP3 dictionary) setting saveInterval to 1000 resulted in the best performance.
 You may want to test with different numbers and fine-tune it for your data set.

 ### Warning
-	Setting saveInterval to a large number could result in decreased performance because SQLite's would have to spend more time reading the journal file and writing the changes to the database.
+	Setting saveInterval to a large number could result in decreased performance because SQLite's would have to spend more time reading the journal file and writing the changes to the store.

 # Need more help?